 Greece remains one of the largest producers of figs worldwide.

-Our Product Of The Week showcases Greek figs as a spread; specifically, the Divina fig spreads (photo #1).
+Our Top Pick Of The Week showcases Greek figs as a spread; specifically, the Divina fig spreads (photo #1).

 And what fig spreads they are!
 We have long purchased fig spreads, but none as good as these.